 Here is a link to a copy of the park map.

-I felt like we could easily spend two hours there as a family!
+I felt like we easily spend 1-2 hours there as a family!
 That is without doing something big like an event, boat tour, or renting kayaks or bikes.

 Have you been to Fort Wayne, Indiana?